 Making the most out of your exchange

-Most people on language exchange sites are eager language learners and really want to help you learn, however, you are likelier to run into a first time learner, i.e. somebody who is learning a different language from their native one for the first time, therefore their experience explaining their own language is probably going to be limited to saying what is wrong and what is right.
+Most people on language exchange sites are eager language learners and really want to help you learn, however, you are likelier to run into a first time learner, i.e. somebody who is learning a different language from their native one for the first time, therefore their experience explaining their own language is probably going to be limited to saying what is wrong and what is right, not explaining the why’s.

 In terms of structured instruction or verbalizing grammar rules, you should go to your language exchanges expecting to be corrected about the more general grammar points, and not so much about finer points in your target language’s grammar.
 For example, the average English speaker will be able to correct a foreigner’s accent and provide explanations for grammar points such as irregular verbs, or how to conjugate a verb in the plural.
-However, they probably won’t be able to explain the subjunctive mood and you shouldn’t expect them to.
+However, they probably won’t be able to explain the subjunctive mood and they shouldn’t be expected to.

 Having said this, it is not unlikely to find people who are very grammar-proficient “self-made linguists”.
 This is by no means the general rule, but if you filter profiles like I taught you previously specifically looking for somebody like this, you will find them as long as your own language is not too obscure, otherwise, being too picky won’t pay off.